oegea/iManager/docs/memory.md

 * **Atomic components should be decoupled from the app:**

   Small components should be atomic, and should be able to work without requiring common dependencies from the application.
+Although this rule has not been applied in a though way, it has guided the application development during all the process.

 * **Comment methods and complex decisions:**